This post was originally published on the Engagex blog on July 13, 2021.

 "...the personal relationship with an agent or broker can be the biggest factor in client retention."

-All of this isn’t to say that advances in technology shouldn’t be used, but it does show us that a personal, human interaction goes a long way with insurance consumers.
+All of this isn't to say that you shouldn't utilize these technological advances, but it shows us that personal, human interaction goes a long way with insurance consumers.

 Think about your agency for a minute.